Guide tones are a topic that comes up early and often when learning how to play jazz guitar.

 While you may have read about guide tones, you might not know how these small musical devices can transform your playing.

-This lesson will do just that.
+This lesson does just that.

 The material in this lesson teaches you what guide tones are, how to apply them to your solos and comping, and how to use them over songs.